 The phenotype of DiGeorge syndrome may be divided into 2 components.
 The first, pharyngeal component consists of congenital heart disease, hypoplasia of the parathyroid glands, thymic hypoplasia with T-cell immunodeficiency, cleft lip and palate, and mild dysmorphic facial features.
 The second, neurological phenotype consists of mild cognitive dysfunction, which typically presents as learning disabilities, speech impairment, and an increased incidence of schizophrenia.

-SAMG is a co-author of a reference cited in this monograph.
+SAMG has provided testimony as an expert in a criminal case in which immune deficiency was a concern.
+SAMG is a co-author of a reference cited in this topic.

 David Geffen School of Medicine at UCLA

-MGL is a co-author of a reference cited in this monograph.
+MGL is a co-author of a reference cited in this topic.

 Centro de Genetica Humana